 In an earlier post on meditation, we discussed the role of mindfulness in healthy brain functioning.
 We asserted that mindfulness – the state of living fully in the present moment – is the polar opposite of inebriation, i.e. being drunk or high.
 The drive to seek inebriation often stems from pain, which creates a perceived inability to tolerate the present moment.
 Meditation isn’t a religious or spiritual practice per se – that will depend solely on the application of the practitioner; it is, rather, a tool one can use to get grounded and cope with reality in a healthful manner.
 In essence, it’s another method by which one can rewire the brain.
 There are lots of ways to practice mindfulness that don’t involve sitting on a cushion in the stereotypical meditative position.
 For other ways to practice mindfulness, you can read more here.

-At the Process Recovery Center, we don’t split hairs over which recovery pathway you pursue; we simply believe it’s imperative to pick a pathway and construct a discipled regimen by which you follow it.
+At the Process Recovery Center, a New Hampshire drug rehab and addiction treatment center, we don’t split hairs over which recovery pathway you pursue; we simply believe it’s imperative to pick a pathway and construct a discipled regimen by which you follow it.
 The recovery landscape is rapidly evolving, and there are an increasing number of options for help seekers.
 If you need assistance choosing a pathway -or relating spirituality in recovery to your personal belief system – please call (888) 649-1149 or contact us here.

 Autumn Khavari is the Process Recovery Center’s in-house writer.
 She received an education in Substance Use Counseling from Beal College in Bangor, Maine.